-Learn how the university and Digital Measures partnered to create the fields, screens and reports Augusta used for SACSCOC approval of a substantive change after merging primarily undergraduate and primarily graduate schools into a single institution, and for reaffirmation just 18 months later.
+Learn how the university and Digital Measures by Watermark partnered to create the fields, screens and reports Augusta used for SACSCOC approval of a substantive change after merging primarily undergraduate and primarily graduate schools into a single institution, and for reaffirmation just 18 months later.
 Here are the highlights of their conversation.

 Founded in 1828, Augusta is a public research university offering undergraduate programs in the liberal arts and sciences, business and education as well as a full range of graduate programs and hands-on clinical research opportunities.
 Its medical center is dedicated to training the next generation of innovators, leaders and health care providers.
 The university has three campuses in Augusta as well as satellite locations across Georgia.

-Partnership with Digital Measures
+Partnership with Watermark

 - Annual reviews